JOR-Donegal/LegacyCommunications/docs/index.md

 Why the history lesson?

-The title of this document is Communication Channels.
+The title of this document is Legacy Communication.
 I can establish through primary sources that we had digital, semaphore-based communications from Donegal to Dublin from c.
 1804, a Wide Area Network (WAN)!

-_Although the content of these notes are (c) John ORaw, I do not hold copyright to the image above._
+_Although the content of these notes are (c) John ORaw, I have request permission to use, but I do not hold copyright to the image above._